US venture investor Tim Draper, Swiss food giant Nestle, and American beverage titan Coca Cola are investing heavily in Pakistan's agribusiness.

 Since the mid 1960s, investment in Green Revolution technologies – high-yielding varieties of cereals, chemical fertilizers, pesticides, irrigation and mechanization of farm operations – significantly increased cereal crop productivity and output.
 Success in the crop sector created a platform for diversification of farm and non-farm activities in the rural areas including the livestock sector, especially the dairy sector.
 Some of the Green Revolution technologies had a direct impact on the dairy sector while others had an indirect impact.
 Increased cereal productivity and output helped to reduce prices of cereals relative to other commodities in both rural and urban areas.
 This, along with increased income from high crop-sector growth, created demand for better-quality foods including livestock products.
 This created market opportunities and incentives for crop producers to diversify into higher-value products, such as milk, meat, vegetables and fruits.

 Pakistan has made significant progress in agriculture and livestock sectors showing that it has the potential to feed its people well and produce huge surpluses to fuel exports boom.
-The continuation of this progress will depend largely on success in making needed public and private investments in energy and water infrastructure and education and health care.
+The continuation of this progress will depend largely on success in making needed public and private investments in

 Related Links: